ICTU/quality-time/docs/src/usage.md

 :class: only-dark
 ```

-*Quality-time* adds a metric to the report that you can next configure.
-It's immediately displayed in the metric table (and in the report dashboard) as white and with a question mark because *Quality-time* has no data on this metric yet.
+*Quality-time* adds the selected metric to the report that you can next configure.
+It is immediately displayed in the metric table (and in the report dashboard) as white and with a question mark because *Quality-time* has no data on this metric yet.

 Alternatively, you can also copy an existing metric or move an existing metric to the subject.
 Clicking the "Copy metric" or "Move metric" button shows a drop down menu with all of the metrics to choose from.
 Copying or moving a metric also copies or moves the sources of the metric.